On Endomorphisms of Arrangement Complements: Hyperplane complements and compactifications

 The hyperplane arrangement $\cA$ gives rise to a matroid $M_\cA$ on the ground set $\{ 0, \ldots, n \}$, whose independent sets correspond to the linear independent subsets of $\{ l_0, \ldots, l_n \}$ in $V^\ast$.
 A good introduction to matroids can be found in \cite{Ox}.

 We call the arrangement $\cA$ \emph{connected} if its associated matroid $M_\cA$ is connected.
+This means that $\cA$ cannot be decomposed as a product of strictly smaller arrangements.
 The lattice of flats of the matroid $\mathcal{L}(M_\cA)$ of $M_\cA$ is just the intersection lattice of $\cA$ and the rank function $r$ on $M_\cA$ is given by the codimension of the corresponding intersection.
 The lattice $\mathcal{L}(M_\cA)$ is partially ordered by reverse inclusion.
 In fact, $\mathcal{L}(M_\cA)$ is a geometric lattice with minimal element $\hat 0,$ which corresponds to the empty intersection, hence to the ambient space of the arrangement.

 In general, a loopfree matroid $M$ on a finite set $E(M) = \{ 0,1, \dotsc ,n \}$ gives rise to a tropicalization in the following way.
 Write $\mathbb{R}^{n+1} / \mathbb{R} \cdot \textbf{1}$ for the quotient space $\mathbb{R}^{n+1} / \mathbb{R} \cdot (1, \ldots, 1).$ Then the \emph{tropical linear space} $\trop(M)$ of a loopfree matroid M is the set of vectors $v = (v_0, v_1, \dotsc , v_n) \in \mathbb{R}^{n+1}$ such that, for every circuit $C$ of $M$, the minimum of the numbers $v_i$ is attained at least twice as $i$ ranges over $C$.
 If $v \in \trop(M)$ then $v + \lambda \cdot \textbf{1} \in \trop(M)$ for any $\lambda \in \mathbb{R}$, so we regard it as a subset of $\mathbb{R}^{n+1}/\mathbb{R} \cdot \textbf{1}$.